 At the meeting, local governments began to outline their infrastructure and economic development priorities to state officials who will award funding to projects identified by the REDI commission.
 Local governments have until Labor Day to submit their projects for consideration.

 Local governments can use guidance developed by the Department of State's Office of Planning, Development and Community Infrastructure to help improve their resilience to sea-level rise, storm surge, and flooding.

-The first phase of the REDI is a targeted planning process taking place this summer, with the goal to develop a near term understanding of shoreline community needs and existing conditions, including projects in progress or in funding queue, and, through development of conceptual designs and assessments, position applicants for project proposals.
+The first phase of the REDI was a targeted planning process that took place in Summer 2019, with the goal to develop a near term understanding of shoreline community needs and existing conditions, including projects in progress or in funding queue, and, through development of conceptual designs and assessments, position applicants for project proposals.
 In order to obtain initial feedback about at-risk assets that should be evaluated, the REDI Planning Team is hosting a series of 4 meetings over a period of two months—five identical stakeholder meetings across five regions, one for each region.
 Each meeting will build upon the last, based on community input, and will result in a plan for each of the five regions to be submitted to the state and evaluated by the REDI Commission for funding and approval of selected projects.

 To submit input on critical infrastructure and community flood resiliency needs, please email the REDI Commission at [email protected].
 Please note the applicable county in submitting any feedback or questions.

 Update, October 1, 2019: The REDI co-chairs issued a letter to Lake Ontario municipalities providing a progress update on the Lake Ontario community planning process.